 This From Gallery option opens a wizard that helps you set up the virtual machine.
 You use the last page of the wizard to install the VM Agent and Symantec security extension.

 For general instructions, see Create a Virtual Machine Running Windows Server.
 When you get to the last page of the wizard:

 Under VM Agent, Install VM Agent should already be checked.

 Under Security Extensions, check Symantec Endpoint Protection.

 Click the check mark at the bottom of the page to create the virtual machine.

 Install Symantec Endpoint Protection on an existing virtual machine

-If you don't know the cloud service and VM name, run Get-AzureVM to display that information for all VMs in the current subscription.
+If you don't know the cloud service and virtual machine name, run Get-AzureVM to display that information for all the virtual machines in your current subscription.

 How to Log on to a Virtual Machine Running Windows Server